FTB 2645 Publication Participation Guide for 2024 Revised: 12/2023

 - Debt Criteria

-To participate in the IIC Program, you must be:
+To be eligible for the IIC Program, the agency must be:

 - A California state, city, county agency, or special district.